 - FCIA continues to have the leading industry Firestop Conferences in North America.
 We have also recently added Symposiums in the Middle East and Canada to our Events

 lineup to further spread the word about building the reliability of Firestopping worldwide.
 By educating not just the contractor installing firestop systems, but also the architects and specifiers who are designing and specifying firestop systems; the building code, civil and government officials who are inspecting these systems; the healthcare facilities engineers who are maintaining and managing these systems - we can begin to see a worldwide acceptance and acknowledgement of the Specialized Firestopping Contractor installing Firestoping and maintaining Effective Fire Resistance Rated and Smoke Resistant Comparmentation.

 FCIA has accomplished a lot in our first 19 years, but we still have a lot of work to do!

 As we look to the future, we are focused on adding the FM 4991 Approved Firestop Contractor Program and UL / ULC Qualified Firestop Contractor programs to more standards, specs and codes.
 Having this as a specified qualification will go a long way in convincing purchasers of the value of the Specialty FCIA Member Firestop Contractor concept, thereby making 'Firestopping a Trade' in the construction industry vocabulary.

 Visit the many areas on this website to see how involved FCIA's Committees are around the world at working towards making these goals and visions become reality.

-Building a trade is a cooperative joint effort.
+Building an industry is a cooperative joint effort that results in safe buildings.
 We need your help to get this done.
 If you are not a member, Join FCIA and get involved.
 If you are a member, stay involved through committee participation and leadership.